 How to Improve Rebate Yield

+If only minimal clinical management is in place, the positive impact of a good rebate arrangement can be muted.
 When executed together, a combined contract and clinical approach to rebates will enhance the plan’s rebate yield and show the employer just how much drug rebates are working to their advantage.
 The plan will be optimized to maximize rebates while maintaining plan costs appropriately.
 The result: an increased rebate yield and greater overall rebate value for the employer.